 She was a delegate to General and Jurisdictional Conferences in 1984, 1988, and 1992.
 She was the chairperson for the Council of Bishops Initiative on Children and Poverty from 2000 until 2004.
 She served on The UMC General Board of Discipleship from 1997-2004 and served on the Book of Worship Committee from 1988 to 1992.
 From 1992 to 1996 she was president of the Commission on the Status and Role of Women.
 Shewas president of the UMC's General Commission on Christian Unity and Interreligious Concerns.
 Sheserved asvice chair of the Board of Trustees of Saint Paul School of Theology, a curator of Central Methodist University, and a member of the boards of trustees of the Lydia Patterson Institute, Southern Methodist University and Nebraska Wesleyan University.
 She has visited churches and shared in mission in Zimbabwe, Mozambique, South Africa, Korea, Brazil, Cuba, Guatemala, Mexico, Finland, Nicaragua, Estonia, Pakistan, Afghanistan and the Middle East.

-Her children are Robbie, his wife Jennifer and their son Max; and Ann Marie Trammell, her husband Brian and their son Michael Brookshire Trammell.
+Her children are Robbie, his wife Jennifer and their son Max; and Ann Marie Trammell, grandson Michael Brookshire Trammell.

 In 2009, Ann married Wayne Simpson.